MTtankkeo/web_separated/README.md

 # web_separated
-This web package allows you to define row and column spacing consistently and simply.
+Using this web package, you can define row and column spacing in HTML consistently and simply.

 > It simplifies the layout configuration process by allowing you to set consistent spacing with ease,
 > And the example doesn't work in the local environment.